-Another image captures a dead tree in Vermont, its outstretched branches now arms, giving it the look of a surrendering outlaw, rounded up and captured at last.
-The tree’s ‘mouth’ is crumpled in dead resignation – or maybe it’s just a knobbly shadow.
+Another image captures a dead tree in Vermont, its outstretched branches/arms, giving it the look of an outlaw, surrendering, having been captured at last.
+The tree’s ‘mouth’ crumpled in dead resignation – or maybe it’s just a knobbly shadow.
 Elsewhere Ansell Adams shows us a stand of ethereal Aspens, thin glowing ghosts in New Mexico.

 In a case, like a cabinet of curiosities, a series of black and white trunk studies highlights the similarities and differences between trees: wych elms lean in, deodars appear to point out of frame – ‘they went thataway’, swarthy, pustuled mulberries sport battered rugby players’ ears, a slender box keeps quiet, while the rumpled skirts of an oak contrast with the tiled, fissured scales of an elderly scotch-fir.

-There’s a Cartier-Bresson image that captures the felled and sectioned remains of a once towering mountain fir in Switzerland.
+One Cartier-Bresson image captures the felled and sectioned remains of a once towering mountain fir in Switzerland, like a dead soldier in an American Civil War postcard.
 A study of an ancient Yew by Veronique Rolland catches a glimpse of the tree at the four seasonal peaks: spring equinox, summer solstice, autumnal equinox and winter solstice.
 I found this series incredibly arresting and oddly moving, with a visceral sense of a living, yet incredibly still thing, ageing and growing slowly through time as seasons change and light shifts, berries fall and shadows play over its surface.

 Opposite, another series of four images shows a playing field at night taken by Sophy Rickett, these are almost black except for a mysterious light that catches and silhouettes the tops of the woods behind the goalposts.
 Another arresting image is a large print of a group of Korean pines, appearing to twist in an elegant dance.